Introduction to Database Concurrency Control

 There are two basic strategies for determining if a collision has occurred:

 - Mark the source with a unique identifier.
 The source data row is marked with a unique value each time it is updated.
 At the point of update, the mark is checked, and if there is a different value than what you originally read in, then you know that there has been an update to the source.
 There are different types of concurrency marks:

 - Datetime stamps (the database server should assign this value because you can’t count on the time clocks of all machines to be in sync).

 - User IDs (this only works if everyone has a unique ID and you’re logged into only one machine and the applications ensure that only one copy of an object exists in memory).

 - Values generated by a globally unique surrogate key generator.

 - Retain a copy of the original.
 The source data is retrieved at the point of updating and compared with the values that were originally retrieved.
 If the values have changed, then a collision has occurred.
 This strategy may be your only option if you are unable to add sufficient columns to your database schema to maintain the concurrency marks.

-Figure 1 depicts a naïve approach, and in fact there are ways to reduce the number of database interactions.
+Figure 1 depicts a native approach, and in fact there are ways to reduce the number of database interactions.
 The first three requests to the database – the initial lock, marking (if appropriate) the source data, and unlocking – can be performed as a single transaction.
 The next two interactions, to lock and obtain a copy of the source data, can easily be combined as a single trip to the database.
 Furthermore the update and unlock can similarly be combined.
 Another way to improve this is to combine the last four interactions into a single transaction and simply perform collision detection on the database server instead of the application server.

 With the strategy you neither try to avoid nor detect collisions, assuming that they will never occur.
 This strategy is appropriate for single user systems, systems where the system of record is guaranteed to be accessed by only one user or system process at a time, or read-only tables.
 These situations do occur.
 It is important to recognize that this strategy is completely inappropriate for multi-user systems.

+Collision resolution is critical to effective concurrency control.
 You have five basic strategies that you can apply to resolve collisions:

-Display the problem and let the user decide.
+- Display the problem and let the user decide.

-Merge the changes.
+- Merge the changes.

-Log the problem so someone can decide later.
+- Log the problem so someone can decide later.

-Ignore the collision and overwrite.
+- Ignore the collision and overwrite.

 It is important to recognize that the granularity of a collision counts.
 Assume that both of us are working with a copy of the same Customer entity.
 If you update a customer’s name and I update their shopping preferences, then we can still recover from this collision.
 In effect the collision occurred at the entity level, we updated the same customer, but not at the attribute level.
 It is very common to detect potential collisions at the entity level then get smart about resolving them at the attribute level.

-For simplicity’s sake, many project teams will choose a single locking strategy and apply it for all tables.
+For simplicity’s sake, many teams will choose a single locking strategy and apply it for all tables.
 This works well when all, or at least most, tables in your application have the same access characteristics.
 However, for more complex applications you will likely need to implement several locking strategies based on the access characteristics of individual tables.
 One approach, suggested by Willem Bogaerts, is to categorize each table by type to provide guidance as to a locking strategy for it.
 Strategies for doing so are described in Table 1.

 |Table Type||Examples||Suggested Locking Strategy|